BiswasAnanya/saucedemo-manual-testing/test-plan/testplan.md

 ## 10. Notes

-To keep this portfolio project focused and practical, the following formal test-plan sections are intentionally excluded for the current version:
+To keep this portfolio project focused and practical, the following formal test-plan portions are intentionally excluded from the current version:

 * Detailed test types
 * Test environment